GSA/digitalgov.gov/content/post/2013-06-24-tour-data-gov-2-0.md

 date: 2013-06-24 9:04:23 -0400
 title: 'Tour Data.gov 2.0'
 summary: ' As you know, last month Data.gov launched its new open-source Data.gov 2.0 catalog (catalog.data.gov).
-Based on CKAN, a data management platform used by many open-data catalogs around the world, Data.gov’snew catalog has received nothing but kudos from users.
+Based on CKAN, a data management platform used by many open-data catalogs around the world, Data.gov’s new catalog has received nothing but kudos from users.
 For the first time, our raw datasets, tools and'
 authors: [sally-bourrie]
 categories:
   - Code